thomas-institut/datatable/README.md

 A MySQL table with time-tagged rows.
 Every row not only has a unique id, but also a valid_from and a valid_until time.
-When using the normal `DataTable` methods `MySQLUnitemporalDataTable` behaves exactly the same as MySqlDataTable but it does not delete any rows, it just makes them invalid.
+When using the normal `DataTable` methods `MySQLUnitemporalDataTable` behaves exactly the same as MySqlDataTable, but it does not delete any rows, it just makes them invalid.

 There is a set of time methods to create, read, update and delete